jboes/amp/README.md

-# Amp: Atomistics Machine-learning Potentials#
+# Amp: Atomistic Machine-learning Potentials#

 Developed by Andrew Peterson & Alireza Khorshidi, Brown University School of Engineering. *Amp* allows for the modular representation of the potential energy surface with descriptor and regression methods of choice for the user.